-The Value of Service Learning
+The Value of Summer Learning

 According to the National Summer Learning Association, youth experience a “Summer Slide” during the summer months, in which, they may fall behind on skills learned throughout the school year.
 Research indicates that high-quality summer programs can improve math and reading skills and build critical social and emotional skills of youth.
 By creating opportunities for summer learning, a passion is ignited in youth that promotes creativity and leadership.

 of families not participating in a summer program say they would if one was available to them